mmerabet42/ft_lexiq/README.md

 | RGX_FREE | Free the linked list previously returned by a call of `ft_regex` with the `RGX_GLOBAL` or `RGX_UGLOBAL` flag | `t_list **matches` |
 | RGX_CLEAN | Clean and free all the rules that were added manually with `ft_regex` and the `RGX_ADD` flag | |

-And here is the order of prototyping:
+And here is a table of all the possible combination with their order:

 | Flags | Prototyping order |
 | --- | --- |